JuliaStats/GLM.jl/docs/src/examples.md

 julia> loglikelihood(modelqr) > loglikelihood(modelchol)
 true
 ```
-Since the Cholesky, especially with `dropcollinear = true`, method aggressively detects multicollinearity, if you ever encounter multicollinearity in any GLM model with Cholesky, it is worth trying the same model with QR decomposition.
+Since the Cholesky method with `dropcollinear = true` aggressively detects multicollinearity,
+if you ever encounter multicollinearity in any GLM model with Cholesky,
+it is worth trying the same model with QR decomposition.
 The following example is taken from `Introductory Econometrics: A Modern Approach, 7e" by Jeffrey M. Wooldridge`.
-The dataset is used to study the relationship between firm size—often measured by annual sales—and spending on research and development (R&D).
-The following shows that for the given model, the Cholesky method detects multicollinearity in the design matrix with dropcollinear=true and hence does not estimate all parameters as opposed to QR.
+The dataset is used to study the relationship between firm size—often measured by annual sales—and spending on
+research and development (R&D).
+The following shows that for the given model,
+the Cholesky method detects multicollinearity in the design matrix with `dropcollinear=true`
+and hence does not estimate all parameters as opposed to QR.

 ```jldoctest
 julia> y = [9.42190647125244, 2.084805727005, 3.9376676082611, 2.61976027488708, 4.04761934280395, 2.15384602546691,